open-telemetry/community/elections/2024/governance-committee-candidates.md

 - Improving the contributor experience by recognizing and rewarding contributors, clearly defining how they can get to be a formal role (triagers, approvers, maintainers...) and ensuring our community grows in a healthy way
 - Ensuring maintainers have the tools they need to make the hard decisions, such as having decision processes that work and data about how users use OpenTelemetry in the wild
-- Enable vendors, end user companies and other large organizations to contribute in a predictable way to OpenTelemetry with a better process to establish high-level 'project goals'
+- Enabling vendors, end user companies and other large organizations to contribute in a predictable way to OpenTelemetry with a better process to establish high-level 'project goals'
 - Continuing the journey of OpenTelemetry into an ecosystem, finding further avenues for collaboration with other projects, strengthening existing partnerships, and encouraging experimentation and new ideas.

 ---